-The city council is hereby empowered to acquire, construct, operate and maintain public ways, parks, public grounds, cemeteries, markets, market houses, public buildings, libraries, sewers, drains, sewage treatment, waterworks, electrical systems, gas systems, airports, hospitals, and charitable, educational, recreational, sport, curative, corrective, detentional, penal, and medical institutions, agencies, and facilities, and any other public improvements inside or outside the city, and to regulate the use thereof, and for such purposes, property may be condemned under procedures established under general law applicable now or as provided in the future.
+The city council is hereby empowered to acquire, construct, operate, and maintain public ways; parks; public grounds; cemeteries; markets; market houses; public buildings; libraries; sewers; drains; sewage treatment; waterworks; electrical systems; gas systems; airports; hospitals; charitable, educational, recreational, sport, curative, corrective, detention, penal, and medical institutions, agencies, and facilities; and any other public improvements inside or outside the city and to regulate the use thereof, and for such purposes, property may be condemned under procedures established under general law applicable now or as provided in the future.

-355 Organizational meetings.
+Organizational meetings.

-The city council shall hold an organizational meeting at its first meeting of each even-numbered year.
-The meeting shall be called to order by the city clerk and the oath of office shall be administered to the newly elected members by a judicial officer authorized to administer oaths and shall, to the extent that it comports with federal and state law, be as follows:
+The city council shall hold an organizational meeting as prescribed by ordinance.
+The meeting shall be called to order by the mayor-elect or city clerk, and the oath of office shall be administered to the newly elected members by a judicial officer authorized to administer oaths and shall, to the extent that it comports with federal and state law, be as follows:

-"I do solemnly (swear)(affirm) that I will faithfully perform the duties of (mayor)(councilmember) of this city and that I will support and defend the charter thereof as well as the constitution and laws of the State of Georgia and of the United States of America.
+"I do solemnly swear that I will faithfully perform the duties of (mayor) (councilmember) of this city and that I will support and defend the charter thereof as well as the Constitution and laws of the State of Georgia and of the United States of America.
 I am not the holder of any unaccounted for public money due this state or any political subdivision or authority thereof.
-I am not the holder of any office of trust under the government of the United States, any other state, or any foreign state which I by the laws of the State of Georgia am prohibited from holding.
-I am otherwise qualified to hold said office according to the Constitution and laws of Georgia.
-I have been a resident of the City of Menlo for the time required by the Constitution and laws of this state and by the municipal charter.
-I will perform the duties of my office in the best interest of the City of Menlo to the best of my ability without fear, favor, affection, reward, or expectation thereof."
+I am not the holder of any office of trust under the government of the United States, any other state, or any foreign state which I, by the laws of the State of Georgia, am prohibited from holding.
+I am otherwise qualified to hold such office according to the Constitution and laws of Georgia.
+I have been a resident of the City of Jeffersonville for the time required by the Constitution and laws of this state and by the municipal charter.